khofstadter/enhancingaudiodescription.com/README.md

 - 2021-11-24 using hero.html for team page with additional support from details/summary html element.  having difficulties with external_url (redirect) without using a custom domain (it works on localhost and custom domain, now subdomain ead.khofstadter.com), but when publishing the site with the github url, the domain name (base url?) is added in front of the redirect url.  perhaps the idea is to always test in a subdomain (custom domain's subdomain).  menu rearranged with simply renaming them e.g. 1-home.md, 2-press.md, ..
 - 2021-11-23 exporting content from WordPress to Jekyll, most done for press and media page
 - 2021-11-22 theme installed, minor changes made

-## TSO domain to point to GitHub repository
-- check whether new updates are live
-- change domain name in CNAME file and in repo settings
-- in TSO Custom DNS records add
-  - CNAME record that points www.enhancingaudiodescription.com to khofstadter.github.io
-- confirm DNS settings with Terminal (step 7 @ https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) or with an online DNS look up tool
-- In TSOHost, for the apex domain www.enhancingaudiodescription.com, setup
-  - at lease one ALIAS, ANAME, or A record with your DNS provider.
-  - one www subdomain (?)
-  - do I create an AAAA record for IPv6 support?
-  - create four A records for:
-    - 185.199.108.153
-    - 185.199.109.153
-    - 185.199.110.153
-    - 185.199.111.153

 ## resources
 - https://www.webaccessibility.com/ (one free monitoring per email account)